Emmanuil Kazakevich: Career

-After 1945 Kazakevich began writing in Russian, and his debut short story Zvezda ("The Star", 1947, adapted into a film in 1949 (remake - film 2002)) was an instant success and awarded a Stalin Prize for literature.
-The story describes an army intelligence unit during WW2 and their raid behind enemy lines.
+After 1945 Kazakevich began writing in Russian, and his debut short story Zvezda ("The Star", 1947, adapted to film in 1949 and in 2002 by Nikolai Lebedev) was an instant success and awarded a Stalin Prize for literature.
+The story describes an army intelligence unit during the Second World War and their raid behind enemy lines.
 It showcases some of his later recurrent traits: the sharp, lyrical evocation of nature, the interest in moral conflicts and ambiguities, often relating to the transition between war and peace, the sense of humour and psychological observation.
 Many of his later stories are set during or shortly after the Second World War.
-Kazakevich's 1948 story "Dvoe v stepi" ("Two in the Steppe", adapted into a 1964 film and a 2015 remake "On the Road to Berlin"), was fiercely criticized in the Party press but that did not prevent his next story "Vesna na Odere" ("Spring on the Oder River," 1949) from being awarded a second Stalin Prize.
-The novella "In the Light of Day" (1960) explores ambiguities of guilt, bravery and memory as a soldier makes a visit to the widow of his fallen friend and unit officer.
+Kazakevich's 1948 story "Dvoe v stepi" ("Two in the Steppe", adapted into a 1964 film of the same name and a 2015 film, “On the Road to Berlin"), was fiercely criticized in the Party press but that did not prevent his next story "Vesna na Odere" ("Spring on the Oder River," 1949) from being awarded a second Stalin Prize.
+His 1960 novella "In the Light of Day" explores ambiguities of guilt, bravery and memory as a soldier makes a visit to the widow of his fallen friend and unit officer.

-During the fifties, Kazakevich reached high positions in the Soviet Association of Writers and was aligned with the efforts of de-Stalinization.
-He kept picking up potentially sensitive subjects, and during his last years may have been working on a major novel about Lenin during the revolutionary years.
-The short novel Sinyaya tetrad (The Blue notebook) appeared in 1961; it is set during Lenin's stay on the Karelian isthmus in the summer of 1917 and brings Lenin face to face both with ordinary people and with Grigory Zinovyev, who was still considered a traitor or at best a dubious figure at the time of writing.
-While Kazakevich, in the end, makes Lenin refute Zinovyev's fears and allegations, there is no attempt to show the latter as an evil or insincere person, which would have been a given for most Soviet writers at the time.

-Kazakevich continued with Lenin as a main character in another story, "Enemies", written in his last year, and it is likely that he was planning to bring them together within a larger novel about Lenin.
-However, his sudden passing away in the summer of 1962 meant that those plans were left unfulfilled.
+Kazakevich reached high positions in the Soviet Association of Writers during the 1950s and was aligned with the efforts of de-Stalinization.
+He kept picking up potentially sensitive subjects, and was likely planning to bring together his writings about Lenin during the revolutionary years into a major novel during his last years.
+The short novel Sinyaya tetrad (The Blue notebook, 1961) is set during Lenin's stay on the Karelian isthmus in the summer of 1917.
+The story brings Lenin face to face both with ordinary people and with Grigory Zinovyev.
+In the novel’s end, Lenin refutes Zinovyev's fears and allegations, but Kazakevich makes no attempt to show the latter as an evil or insincere person, which could have at that time been expected of most Soviet writers as Zinovyev was then considered a traitor or at best a dubious figure.
+Kazakevich continued with Lenin as a main character in another story, "Enemies", written in his last year.
+His sudden passing in the summer of 1962 meant any plans for a larger work on Lenin were left unfulfilled.